 Since the venous system is a low-pressure system, it is easily affected by compression through the vessel is affected by the weight of the pregnant uterus, particularly when lying flat on one’s back.

 The size and weight of the baby bump in the third trimester is why left-sided

 The venous system is a low-pressure system, allowing veins to easily be compressed or obstructed by the external pressure from adjacent organs.

 It should be no surprise, based on this understanding, why a tourniquet can obstruct blood flow in veins, whereas a high-pressure blood pressure cuff is required to obstruct arterial blood flow.

-Furthermore, the fact that the vena cava travels down the right side of the spinal cord is the reason why left-sided sleep during pregnancy is best to optimize perfusion through the vena cava and allow the optimal flow of blood back to the heart and ultimately to the fetal-placental circulation.
+Furthermore, the fact that the vena cava travels down the right side of the spinal cord is the reason why left side sleep during pregnancy is best to optimize perfusion through the vena cava and allow the optimal flow of blood back to the heart and ultimately to the growing fetus.

 Is there clinical proof that sleeping on your left side can be beneficial?